BogdanCerovac/aXeSiA/README.md

 - parse sitemap.xml and save all urls to a list,
 - disable cookie consent overlays so that they are not in way,
 - loop through the list and process different tasks, for example:
--- per page - save screenshots of a page with different resolutions and landscapes - for visual regression testing and for accessibility, -- per page - generate and save aXe core accessibility report, -- per page - generate and save Lighthouse report (accessibility and also others, like performance), -- per page - generate and save Siteimprove alfa report,
+    - per page - save screenshots of a page with different resolutions and landscapes - for visual regression testing and for accessibility,
+    - per page - generate and save aXe core accessibility report,
+    - per page - generate and save Lighthouse report (accessibility and also others, like performance),
+    - per page - generate and save Siteimprove alfa report